 Source: Census and Statistics Department, Household Expenditure Survey, various issues.

 Owing to the expanding share of housing in the total household expenditure, the rise and fall of the housing cost is the most important factor for the change of cost of living.
-In 1999, the change of housing price contributed to 40.6% to the rate of change in Composite Consumer Price Index (Census and Statistics Department 2000: 38).
+In 1999, the change of housing price contributed to 40.6% to the rate of change in Composite Consumer Price Index (Census and Statistics Department, 2000: 38).
+In 99/00, the lowest 25% households spent 28.3% of their total expenditure on housing, while they only spent 23.7% of their total budget on housing in 94/95.
+(Census and Statistics Department, 1996; 2001a).
+Wong and Lee (2002) also find that the income elasticity of expenditure on housing is lower than food for poor households in Hong Kong.
+When the poor households were asked “If their income were cut half, which item of expenditure would they spend less?”, 62.6% of the poor households answered that they would decrease food expenditure, while only 9.6% would decrease their housing expenditure.
+When the poor households were asked “if their income were doubled, which item will they spend more?’, among the poor households, 53.2% would increase food expenditure and 29.0% would like to increase housing.
+For the poor households, housing is a more essential ‘necessity’ than food, I will explain this phenomenon in next session.

 In conclusion, households in Hong Kong had to put more share of their expenditure in meeting the tremendously rising estate price and rent.
 The changing expenditure pattern shows that the households in Hong Kong spent most of their increasing income to finance the housing cost.
-After paying the mounting housing expenditure, most Hong Kong families did not have extra financial resource to improve their quality of life.
+After paying the mounting housing expenditure, most Hong Kong families, especially the household live in abject poverty, did not have extra financial resource to improve their quality of life.

 Impact of Rising Housing Cost on Different Types of Households

-According to the Households Expenditure Survey (HES) 94/95 (Census and Statistics Department, 1996a), the lowest 0-5% expenditure group spent 44% of their total expenditure on housing while the lowest 5-10% expenditure group spent 37% on housing (see Table 4).
+Conducting secondary data analysis of the Households Expenditure Survey 94/95 (Census and Statistics Department, 1996), Wong and Chua (1996) find that the lowest 0-5% expenditure group spent 44% of their total expenditure on housing while the lowest 5-10% expenditure group spent 37% on housing (see Table 4).
 The ratio then decreased to 26% to 28% level for the 10-40% expenditure group.
 For the 40-50% expenditure group the ratio increased to 31% while for the 50-100% highest expenditure group, the ratio significantly increased to 46%.
-The U-shape of the above curve shows that, on the one hand, the poorest people had to spend about 40% of their expenditure to rent a bed sit or a tiny board-partition-room, and on the other hand, the middle class used up nearly half of their expenditure (46%) to repay their home mortgage (Wong and Chua 1996).
+The U-shape of the above curve shows that, on the one hand, the poorest people had to spend about 40% of their expenditure to rent a bed sit or a tiny board-partition-room, and on the other hand, the middle class used up nearly half of their expenditure (46%) to repay their home mortgage.
 It demonstrates that high housing cost has increased the cost of living of both the poorest sector and the richest one in Hong Kong.

 Table 4: Expenditure of Different Expenditure Groups of One-person Household on Food, Housing and other Expenditure (1994/95)